 Offered in Edmonton and Calgary (and surrounding areas), this program is free and there are no eligibility requirements.
 This means that you do not have to apply for legal aid and/or be granted coverage to access this service.

 The Emergency Protection Order Program provides clients with information and lawyers that can help them to obtain and confirm protection orders.
-These lawyers are staff lawyers that work at the Family Law Office and who attend court on a daily basis to represent clients who have experienced violence in their lives.
-The EPOP also provides ongoing information, risk management tools, and safety plans to victims of family violence.
+These lawyers are LAA lawyers who work at the Family Law Office and attend court on a daily basis to represent clients who have experienced violence in their lives.
+The EPOP also provides ongoing information, risk management tools, and safety plans to assist victims of family violence.

 What Things Can An Emergency Protection Order Include?